dismantl/CaseHarvester/README.md

 ![High level diagram](./img/main.svg)

 ### Spider
-The spider component is responsible for discovering case numbers.
+The spider component is responsible for discovering new case numbers.
 It does this by submitting search queries to the MJCS and iterating through the results.
 Because the MJCS only returns a maximum of 500 results, the search algorithm splits queries that return 500 results into a set of more narrowed queries which are then submitted.
 Each of these queries is then split again if more than 500 results are returned, and so forth, until the MJCS is exhaustively searched for case numbers.
 Each discovered case number is submitted to a PostgreSQL database, and then added to a queue for scraping:

 ![Spider diagram](./img/spider.svg)